 Visualizing your Agile plans helps your colleagues and stakeholders see how your team’s plan comes together.
 It gives your teams the flexibility to go back and make changes and iterate on the plans you’ve made, something that’s lost and can’t be done with a physical whiteboard.

-(The Lucidspark Cards for Jira integration is only available with Jira Cloud.
+(The Lucid Cards for Jira integration is available with Jira Cloud, Jira Data Center, and Jira Server.
 Learn more on how to access the integration.)

-Quickly turn your ideas into action and give our Lucidspark Cards for Jira integration a try today.Learn more
+Quickly turn your ideas into action and give our Lucid Cards for Jira integration a try today.Learn more